LA-JER/Unity-Sample-Project/README.md

 - **Basic UI**: Interface to manage game elements like health, currency, and tower upgrades.

 ## Installation
-If you would like to play directly without the use of the Unity Editor, you can play it directly on [itch here!]([itch here](https://la-jer.itch.io/tower-defense-demo))!
+If you would like to play directly without the use of the Unity Editor, you can play it directly on ([itch here](https://la-jer.itch.io/tower-defense-demo))!

 INSTRUCTIONS: